What is return on investment (ROI)?

-Return on investment, or ROI, is a commonly used profitability ratio that calculates the amount of return, or profit, an investment generates relative to its cost.
-Expressed as a percentage, ROI is extremely useful in evaluating individual investments or competing investment opportunities.
+Return on investment (ROI) is a commonly used profitability ratio that calculates the return or profit an investment generates relative to its cost.
+Expressed as a percentage, ROI is handy in evaluating individual investments or competing investment opportunities.

-Put simply, ROI is a ratio between net profit and the cost of investment.
-A high ROI means the investment’s gains compare favourably to its cost.
+Put simply, ROI is a ratio between net profit and investment cost.
+A high ROI means the investment’s gains compare favourably to its price.

 How to calculate ROI

-ROI (%) = Current value of investment − initial value of investment × 100% / cost of investment
+ROI (%) = Current investment value − initial investment value × 100% / cost of investment

 The ratio is multiplied by 100 to make it a percentage.
-This way, you are able to see what percentage of investment has been gained back after a period of time.
+This way, you can see what percentage of investment has been gained back after a period of time.

-The current value of investment is simply the revenue from the sale of the investment.
-As an example, an investor purchases property A, which is valued at $500,000.
+The current investment value is simply the revenue from the sale of the investment.
+For example, an investor purchases property A, valued at $500,000.
 A year later, the investor sells the property for $700,000.

 So, the ROI formula in this case would be:

 ROI = ($700,000 – $500,000) x 100 / ($500,000) = 40%

 The calculation is relatively easy to interpret for a range of ventures and investments.